Mel Lopez Boulevard: Route description

 Mel Lopez Boulevard originates at Anda Circle, the intersection with Andres Soriano Avenue, Bonifacio Drive, and Roberto Oca Street, as a continuation of Bonifacio Drive in the Port Area.
 It crosses the Pasig River via Roxas Bridge (also known as Mel Lopez Bridge and Del Pan Bridge).
 It then comes into an intersection with Recto Avenue, Del Pan Street, and MICT South Access Road at the district boundary of San Nicolas and Tondo; traffic passing above is carried by the M. Lopez Flyover.
 The boulevard then heads northwest toward Pier 4 of the Manila North Harbor before bending north into the Moriones and Don Bosco areas in Tondo.
 The road passes east of the Manila North Port terminal complex and leaves Barrio Magsaysay for Barrio Vitas past Capulong Street (C-2).
 Continuing north, it soon crosses over the Estero de Vitas (Vitas Creek) and enters the Balut area of Tondo, where the old dumpsite of Smokey Mountain is located.
 The boulevard terminates at the Maralla Bridge, which crosses the Estero de Marala (Navotas River).

-North of the estero, the boulevard extends into the reclaimed fish port complex of Navotas, running parallel to North Bay Boulevard as Radial Road 10 (R-10), which runs up to Circumferential Road 4 (C-4) above the Tullahan River.
+North of the estero, the boulevard extends into the reclaimed fish port complex of Navotas, running parallel to North Bay Boulevard plainly as Radial Road 10 (R-10), which runs up to Circumferential Road 4 (C-4) above the Tullahan River.